MCGINNIS, COMMISSIONER OF CORRECTION, ET AL. v. ROYSTER ET AL.

 “[A] punishment for offenses against the discipline of the prison or penitentiary [is] in accordance with the rules hereinbefore mentioned.
 Reduction credited to a prisoner in the first instance, in his account, by the warden, as provided in section two hundred and thirty, shall stand as the reduction allowed, unless withheld wholly or partly by the board as punishment, as above provided.”

-The claim that "good time" is correlated to rehabilitative programs that only prisons have is the red herring in this litigation.
+The claim that “good time” is correlated to rehabilitative programs that only prisons have is the red herring in this litigation.
 The District Court exposed the fallacy in that rationale.
-Since the "good time" credit is to induce good behavior by prisoners while they are confined, the place of their confinement becomes irrelevant.
-Jail-time allowance is allowed those confined in county penitentiaries. § 230 (3).
-And, as I have said, jail time is credited in computing a prisoner's statutory release date.
+Since the “good time” credit is to induce good behavior by prisoners while they are confined, the place of their confinement becomes irrelevant.
+Jail-time allowance is allowed those confined in county penitentiaries.

-After all is said and done, the discrimination in the present case is a statutory one leveled against those too poor to raise bail and unable to obtain release on personal recognizance.[2]
-See People v.
+After all is said and done, the discrimination in the present case is a statutory one leveled against those too poor to raise bail and unable to obtain release on personal recognizance.2 See People v.
 Deegan, 56 Misc.
 2d 567, 289 N. Y. S. 2d 285.
 That is the real rub in the present case.

 In Paul v.
 Warden, N. Y. L. J., May 21, 1969, p.
 18, col. 6, the Court said:

-"In computing the allowance of `time off' for good behavior respondent considered only that time served subsequent to sentence as eligible for the allowance.
+“In computing the allowance of ‘time off’ for good behavior respondent considered only that time served subsequent to sentence as eligible for the allowance.
 Time served prior to sentence was excluded from the computation.
-The respondent's computation follows the method suggested by the Department of Correction.
+The respondent‘s computation follows the method suggested by the Department of Correction.

-"This court is not in agreement with [the] method employed.
-It is inequitable in that it discriminates against those persons charged with crime that are able to furnish bail upon arraignment and those remanded as a result of inability to furnish bail.[3]
+“This court is not in agreement with [the] method employed.
+It is inequitable in that it discriminates against those persons charged with crime that are able to furnish bail upon arraignment and those remanded as a result of inability to furnish bail.3

-*281 "The inequity is blatantly apparent in the following cases.
+“The inequity is blatantly apparent in the following cases.
 Two persons are charged with crimes identical in nature.
 On arraignment defendant A furnishes bail.
 A is subsequently sentenced, after a trial resulting in a verdict finding him guilty as charged, to one year in the county jail.
 Predicated upon his good behavior during the period of his incarceration A would be allowed a reduction of sixty days from the sentence of one year and would serve a total of 305 days.
-The defendant B, if confined for a period of 350 days prior to trial and sentence, and upon sentence was sentenced to confinement for one year would only be entitled to `time off' for the period served following sentence or one-sixth of fifteen days for a total allowance of two days reduction in sentence despite good behavior during his entire period of imprisonment.
+The defendant B, if confined for a period of 350 days prior to trial and sentence, and upon sentence was sentenced to confinement for one year would only be entitled to ‘time off’ for the period served following sentence or one-sixth of fifteen days for a total allowance of two days reduction in sentence despite good behavior during his entire period of imprisonment.
 B because of inability to furnish bail would thus serve 363 days as compared to the 305 days served by A.

 “This court refuses to countenance such disparity and discrimination.”